Girl Code™

 Access to quality menstrual products and having products in proper supply is a national public health issue for incarcerated women and girls.
 This leads to increased instances of toxic shock syndrome, emergency hysterectomies, infertility, infections, and other reproductive ailments among those who are the most vulnerable.

-Through the Girl Code initiative (TM Pending), The Thurman Perry Foundation provides donations of organic, cotton, chlorine-free, dye-free, fragrance-free, and pesticide-free menstrual products monthly to the women housed inside of Orleans Parish Justice Center, quarterly to the women housed inside of East Baton Rouge Parish Prison, and semi-annually to the women housed inside the Louisiana Correctional Institute for Women, and we recently expanded to the Bedford Hills Correctional Facility in New York.
+Through the Girl Code initiative (TM Pending), the first program of its kind in the United States, The Thurman Perry Foundation provides donations of organic, cotton, chlorine-free, dye-free, fragrance-free, and pesticide-free menstrual products monthly to the women housed inside of Orleans Parish Justice Center, quarterly to the women housed inside of East Baton Rouge Parish Prison, and semi-annually to the women housed inside the Louisiana Correctional Institute for Women.
+We recently expanded to the Bedford Hills and Albion Correctional Facilities in New York.

 The Facts